leog314/Go_for_ti/README.md

 The code for the game was written in Lua.
 Note that it can only be used on Ti-nspire calculators (mainly the cx cas and cx cas II).
-Work is still in progress, mistakes in the game logic can occure.
+Work is still in progress, mistakes in the game logic may occure.

-Note: suicude isn`t prohibited yet.

 If you want to edit the source code and recompile it you should use the Luna compiler from .lua to .tns: https://github.com/ndless-nspire/Luna